Naturally-occurring large wood

-King County is welcoming public feedback on the following proposed procedures for managing naturally occurring wood in King County Rivers.
+King County has developed a set of standard procedures for managing naturally occurring wood in King County Rivers.
 These procedures outline what actions will be taken by the King County Water and Land Resources Division and the King County Sheriff’s Office in managing naturally-recruited large wood in rivers for public safety.

 King County plays an active role in and around local rivers to achieve both public safety and environmental stewardship goals.
-The County engages with the public to promote individual action and stewardship toward these goals, and also designs and builds projects that advance these goals.
+The County engages with the public to promote individual action that support these goals, and also designs and builds projects that advance these goals.
 Projects designed to achieve flood risk reduction and habitat restoration goals often modify rivers and their floodplains.
 In developing such projects, the County works to avoid or mitigate outcomes that might increase risks to public safety.

-The Procedures for Managing Natural Wood in King County Rivers (Procedures) were developed in 2008 as guidelines for addressing natural hazards that occur as a result of natural processes in our river environments.
-Specifically, these Procedures define how the King County Sheriff’s Office and the Department of Natural Resources and Parks will coordinate to respond to reports of fallen trees that lodge in our rivers and may pose a safety risk to people who live, work or play in and around our rivers, or to critical public infrastructure that supports the lives and livelihoods of our citizens.
+Trees falling into or floating down the river can lodge in ways that create natural obstacles which may pose a safety risk to people who live, work or play in and around our rivers, or to critical public infrastructure that supports the lives and livelihoods of our citizens.
+The Procedures for Managing Naturally Occurring Large Wood in King County Rivers (Procedures) serve as a guideline for addressing the hazards that occur as a result of natural processes in our river environments.
+Specifically, these Procedures define how the King County Sheriff’s Office and the Department of Natural Resources and Parks will coordinate to respond to reports of fallen trees that lodge in our rivers and may pose a safety risk to people who live, work or play in and around our rivers.

 Additional reference materials

-Public Safety Management Plan Example Outline (282 Kb pdf) A draft guide for developing a post-construction management plan for addressing public safety at King County project sites.
+Draft Guidance: Public Safety Management Plan Example Checklist (397 Kb pdf) A draft guide for developing a post-construction management plan for addressing public safety at King County project sites.
 Plans will be individually developed to reflect the specific conditions of each project and appropriate long-term site management strategies.